What’s happening in Sri Lanka?

 Sri Lanka’s foreign debts now total some £39bn, and days after Mr Wickremesinghe took office, the country defaulted on its foreign debts for the first time in history.
 The new prime minister warned that the country’s “broken” economy was “going to get worse before it gets better”, and the following month inflation hit 54.6 per cent.

-It is currently in negotiations with the International Monetary Fund for a bailout, having secured commitments from India and the World Bank for billions of pounds in support.
+It is currently in negotiations with the International Monetary Fund for a £3bn bailout package, having secured commitments from India and the World Bank for billions of dollars in support.

 Were there any casualties on Saturday?